-Policy on Readmission to Health Science Programs
+Policy on Re-admission to Health Science Programs

-A student may be considered for readmission to a specific health science program one time only.
-This applies to courses in any respective health science program, whether at MDCC or at another institution.
-The only exception may be: a student who had a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission.
-If an applicant has ever attended another health science program a letter of good standing from their former school's program must be sent following MDCC's program application instructions.
-A letter of good standing indicates that the student is eligible for immediate readmission into the former program of study.
+A student may be considered for readmission to a specific health science program one time only with the following exception: a student who had a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission.

 Each student requesting readmission into a health science program will be considered on an individual basis.
-The student should contact the appropriate program director/supervisor for the readmission procedure.
-Space must be available in the class and clinical setting.
-No precedent will be set by the decision of an admissions committee.
+The student should contact the Program Director in writing of his/her desire to re-enter the Radiologic Technology program.
+Space must be available in the class and clinical.
+No precedent will be set by the decision of the committee.

-At the discretion of the Dean of Health Sciences, with the recommendation of the Admission Committee, a student requesting readmission to a Health Science program may be required to take a challenge exam to assess placement.
-Per program policy, it may be necessary for the applicant to repeat courses.
+At the discretion of the Dean of Health Sciences, with the recommendation of the Admission Committee, a student requesting readmission to a health science program may be required to take a challenge exam to assess placement.
+It may be necessary for the applicant to repeat courses (most readmit students are required repeat all semesters).
+After admission information is reviewed, every effort is made to readmit students; however, readmission may be denied based on objective data regarding the student's request for readmission.